Spring Framework: How to use properties files for configuration instead of the JNDI in a Wildfly server environment

 }

 There you go!
 You’ve gone from a flat properties file through spring’s XML-based configuration and into your web application.
 You’re no longer dependent on the JNDI.
-Feel free to remove all those resource-refs from before.
+Feel free to remove all those resource-ref

 Thanks for reading!
 I hope it was helpful.